UoE-BIOM528/workshops/02_introduction.md

 ## Objectives

-* Understand the theory behind transcriptome analysis using high throughput sequencing
-* Perform a quality control check of raw Illumina RNA-Seq data
-* Perform a splicing aware alignment of RNA-seq data against a reference
-* Assign reads to known genomic features
-* Perform a differential analysis of a dataset using DESeq2
-* Pick out the most highly regulated genes from a dataset
-* GO term enrichment analysis using topGO
-* Perform network analysis on time point data
+The main objectives of these workshops will be to:
+* Understand some of the tools and methods used to perform comparative genomics analysis of fungal pathogens ..* Download current genomics data
+..* *De novo* assembly of raw sequencing reads to build a genome assembly ..* *Ab initio* prediction of gene sequences from a genome assembly ..* Organisation of predicted genes into gene families ..* Analysis of gene families to identify signs of positive selection
+* Interpret the results to make inferences about the evolution of plant pathogens

 ## Introduction